Water Quality in New Jersey: Understanding the Challenges and Solutions

 2. Reverse Osmosis (RO): RO systems provide comprehensive filtration by removing many contaminants, including lead and PFAS.
 They work by forcing water through a semi-permeable membrane that filters out impurities.

-3. Distillation Systems: These Systems use heat to produce steam, which condenses into liquid and removes impurities.
+3. Distillation Systems: These systems use heat to produce steam, which condenses into liquid and removes impurities.
 Distillation effectively removes many pollutants, including heavy metals and certain chemicals.

-4. Whole-House Filters: whole-house filtration systems treat all the water entering your home for complete protection.
+4. Whole-House Filters: Whole-house filtration systems treat all the water entering your home for complete protection.
 These systems often combine multiple filtration methods to address various contaminants.

-What Is the Most Effective Water Filtration Method?
+Determining the Most Effective Filtration Method

 Frequently Asked Questions